MlgmXyysd/OnePlus-6-Beta-Modified/README.md

 * OnePlus 6T features for OnePlus 6
 * Kill package install security check
 * Official system update support
+* Remove ads and virus app from ROM fully
 * And more...

 If you get some bug, please tell us.